 Generally speaking, the statute of limitations on sexual harassment claims in West Virginia is two years.
 Civil claims must be filed within that time.
 (By contrast, some sexual assault crimes in our state have no statute of limitations.)

 FAQ: Can I Sue for Sexual Harassment If I Already Quit My Job?

-Victims of sexual harassment often choose to leave their jobs, either because they are threatened with termination or because conditions become so bad they feel they must leave.
+Victims often choose to leave their jobs, either because they are threatened with termination or because conditions become so bad they feel they must leave.
 This latter scenario is called constructive discharge or constructive termination.

 It means that even if no one directly forced you to leave, you were effectively terminated as a result of the employer’s actions or a hostile working environment.

-Our West Virginia sexual harassment lawyers can help you bring a claim even if you’ve already left your job, provided you are still within the two-year statute of limitations period.
+Our dedicated Charleston sexual harassment lawyers can help you bring a claim even if you’ve already left your job, provided you are still within the two-year statute of limitations period.

 FAQ: Can Men Sue for Sexual Harassment?